papivot/pace-docs/PKS Cluster Access.md

 ## AuthN for Kubernetes

- Some of the authentication mechanisms for Kubernetes are -
+ Some of the current and beta authentication mechanisms for Kubernetes are -

+ - [ ] ### X509 Client Certs

 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTAzNTc4MTYyOSwxNDQ4MzIwODY3LDEyOT
-A4MDI5MDgsLTg1MTYwNTk0N119
+eyJoaXN0b3J5IjpbODQ0NDgzMDUsMTQ0ODMyMDg2NywxMjkwOD
+AyOTA4LC04NTE2MDU5NDddfQ==
 -->